Jayne hiking Jayne hiking Jayne hiking Jayne hiking

 Virginia City, Montana didn't make my list.
 There's not that much to see in terms of historic buildings, and it feels more like a vacation/tourist city.
 Not that there's anything wrong with that...

 Antelope, Oregon didn't make my list.
 It has some historic buildings, and the history of the Rajneeshee takeover of the town in the 1980s is fascinating.
-Since I was there, in the town, on my way somewhere else, I walked around.
-But I wouldn't say it was worth going out-of-your-way for.
+I wouldn't say it was worth going out-of-your-way for if you are looking for ghost towns - but it is worth going to just for a really sweet, remote, quiet, lovely place to camp.
+It's not too far from Shaniko (see above).

 Priyapet, Ukraine didn't make the list because it's not in North America and it wasn't founded before 1900s.
 But if you ever get the chance to visit, GO!
 It's extraordinary.